How to Resign

 Once you’ve made the decision, do not go blabbing it all over the company until you have notified your immediate supervisor.
 Give her or him time to absorb and process the information

 PLAN TO GIVE NOTICE

 It is always advisable to leave under the best possible terms, therefore do not leave your employer high and dry, struggling to cover your position.
-Give at least one weeks notice or the minimum notice specified in your employment contract if applicable so that your boss can put together some replacement
+Give at least one week’s notice or the minimum notice specified in your employment contract if applicable so that your boss can sort a replacement

 ASK YOUR BOSS FOR AN APPOINTMENT TO DISCUSS AN IMPORTANT MATTER

 Poking your head in and asking for a moment of his or her time will do – just be respectful of the fact that your supervisor has a job to do, and may not be able to drop everything at the precise moment you are prepared to spring this news on him or her.
 Booking a time to discuss the matter will mean that your boss can focus on the news that you are giving him or her

 Plan what you want to say as most managers are extremely busy and they will appreciate your direct approach, forgoing the temptation to “cushion the blow,” “find the right way to say this,” or otherwise beat around the bush.